suryanshsingh2001/mockly/README.md

 Don't see an issue that matches your interests?
 Feel free to [create a new issue](https://github.com/suryanshsingh2001/mockly/issues/new/choose) and discuss your ideas with the community!

 We look forward to your contributions and hope you enjoy participating in Hacktoberfest with Mockly!

+## ❓ FAQ

+**Q: Is my data secure when using Mockly?**
+- **A:** Yes, it is.
+Mockly does not store any of your images, text, or designs.
+All processing is done in real-time, and nothing is saved on our servers.

+**Q: How can I customize background image?**
+- **A:** Custom backgrounds are currently not available, but are planned for future updates.
+Stay tuned for updates, or if you'd like, feel free to contribute to the implementation!

+**Q: Where can I report a bug or request a feature?**
+- **A:** After downloading your mockup, a pop-up form will appear allowing you to rate your experience and leave detailed feedback.
+Our team will address it as soon as possible.

+**Q: Does Mockly support multi-language text input?**
+- **A:** Yes, Mockly supports multi-language text input.
+Just enter your preferred language in the text field, and Mockly will render it accordingly.

 ## 👥 Contributing